AxelSchneewind/euclidean-shopa-approximation/README.md

 - `graph_stats`: reads a .graph file and outputs a chosen type of information on the graph (size, inner angles, points inserted per edge)
 - `find_nodes`: reads a .graph file and selects a given number of nodes with a given property
 - `make_explicit`: reads a .graph file and constructs the explicit graph representation (for a given epsilon) and writes to a file
-- `make_gl`: reads a .fmi file and converts it to a .gl file for rendering
+- `make_gl`: reads a .fmi or .graph file and converts it to a .gl file for rendering
--
+- `convert`: reads a .graph file and converts it to .node and .ele files used by triangle (Shewchuck) and vice versa.
 - `prune_graph`: cuts out a subgraph from a .fmi or .graph file by a given bounding box

 ## Computing shortest paths